 Again, a database programmer can design a system which keeps all the data in one place, making it easy to back up and insure yourself against irreversible data loss.

 Often spreadsheets are set up to particular user tastes and idiosyncrasies.
 A particular employee may use an important spreadsheet in their role every day for many years.
 When they leave however, and someone else moves into their job it’s more than likely that the new person will start all over again because they don’t ‘get’ what their predecessor was up to or just don’t like their organisational style.

 Getting professionals in to design a bespoke database means all your data is organised and accessible in the most efficient manner possible so new starters won’t have to waste time and effort reinventing the wheel.

 We’re not advocating kicking the spreadsheet habit for a second but it’s obvious that when you’ve got too much data for spreadsheets, upgrading to a database solution is the only way to go.
-The increased efficiency and reduced frustration that databases bring are, in the long term, well worth the cost and disruption that implementing them causes.
+The increased efficiency and reduced frustration that databases provide are, in the long term, well worth the cost and disruption that implementing them causes.

 But if formulas still give you goosebumps and formatting cells is your guilty pleasure you might need a bit more convincing.
-Have a look at our Buyers’ Guide to Database Development Companies for more info on what the right database solution can do for you and how to find the right people to implement it.